He was a champion of police in schools. A year after George Floyd, he’s changed his mind.

 Several weeks before Rice’s announcement, Montgomery County Executive Marc Elrich (D) proposed a reorganization of the county police department that would get rid of the school officer program even if Jawando’s bill to eliminate it did not pass.

-“The pieces were already lined up,” said council member Hans Riemer (D-At Large), who co-sponsored Jawando’s bill.
+“The pieces were already lined up,” said council member Hans Riemer (D-At Large), who co-authored Jawando’s bill.
 “What was left to hang onto?”

 Burkinshaw, the former PTA leader, said she hadn’t paid much attention to the issue since her daughter graduated from a county public school two years ago.
 She became involved again to support Rice’s bill to continue the program, which he now says he will put on pause as he works with Jawando.